 1) possibility to add email aliases in addition to the default email address that is used for sending notifications. this way, an email from the default address or the secondary alias address will be accepted.

 2) possibility to allow ticket submission from a previously unknown address. this could be mapped to a default generic user, or a new username created from the email address (both options could be avaialable to the administrator).

 - ignore: the email is ignored (previous and default behaviour)

 - accept: the sender is considered as an anonymous user

 - create: a user account is created (username/password are sent back to the user)

 Permissions have to be consistent with the chosen option.
 Eg. if you choose 'create', the 'Non member' role must have the 'Add issues' permission so that an issue can be created by an unknown user via email.
 If you choose 'accept', the 'Anonymous' role must have this permission.

-#1 Updated by Marius Hächler over 8 years ago
+#1 Updated by Marius Hächler almost 14 years ago

 I added some functionality that might be interesting.
 Basicly some more options for receiving e-mail, like what do to with unknown addresses. it's a little bit configurable like i thought it could be usefull.